diwangcmu/418project/README.md

 ### Schedule

+Week 1:
-1. Implement the Go UI using Python Pygame
+  Implement the Go UI using Python Pygame
+  Begin reading materials for Alpha-beta pruning tree and Monte-Carlo tree Week 2:
-2. Implement the tree search algorithm for life and death problems
-3. Implement the tree search algorithm for life and death problems (cont.)
+  Implement the sequential tree search algorithm for life and death problems Implement the parallel version of tree search algorithm Analyze the performance
+Week 3:
+	Apply Alpha-beta algorithm on small board UI
+  Apply Monte-Carlo algorithm on small board UI
+  Begin reading materials for pattern matching
+Week 4:
+  Apply pattern matching to small board
-4. Implement pattern matching and neural network
+  Try to implement neural network
+  Try to apply the UI on larger board size
-5. Testing and refinement
+  Testing and refinement